ziplab/QTool/doc/detectron2.md

   Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).

   To obtain the quantization version of the given models, please modify corresponding configuration files by setting quantization related options introduced in the quantization versions of projects.
-Example of the configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`, respectively.
+Examples of the configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`, respectively.
 To learn how the newly introduced options impact the quantization procedure, refer option introduction in [classification.md](./classification.md#Training-script-options) for more detail explanation.
 We also give an sugggested instruction for the model quanzation, see below [guide](./detectron2.md#special-guide-for-quantization) and [examples](./detectron2.md#Examples) for demonstration.

 <del>